kesiev/rewtro/manual/getters.md

 ### Math and logic

-Rewtro supports a number of number processing subgetters that applies a function on the picked number.
+Rewtro supports a number of number processing sub-getters that applies a function on the picked number.
 To enable them just set their key to `true`.

   * `abs` returns the absolute value of the picked number.
 On both `-3` and `3` it returns `3`.
   * `sqrt` returns the square root of the picked value.
 On `9`  it returns `3`.